testomatio/reporter/docs/junit.md

 file://path/to/screenshot.png
 ```

-Use `System.out.println` to print a path to file that should be uploaded as a screenshot.
+Use `System.out.println` to print an absulute path to file that should be uploaded as a screenshot.

 ```java
 System.out.println("file://" + pathToScreenshot);